fennel3/robot_store/README.md

 # robot_store
-Store for robots, or a robot merch store. uses SQL database and php.
+A robot merch store.
+Uses PHP, SQL as a database and Docker to host.
 Browse the robot store and click on an item you like the look of for further details!
 New items can be added to the store.